scramjetorg/transform-hub/packages/symbols/README.md

 * The [Transform Hub repo on github](https://github.com/scramjetorg/transform-hub)
 * You can see the [Scramjet Transform Hub API docs here](https://github.com/scramjetorg/transform-hub/tree/HEAD/docs/api-client/README.md)
 * You can see the [CLI documentation here](https://github.com/scramjetorg/transform-hub/tree/HEAD/packages/cli/README.md), but `si help` should also be quite effective.
-* Don't forget to :star: this repo if you like it, `subscribe` to releases and keep visiting us for new versions and updates.
+* Don't forget to ⭐ this repo if you like it, `subscribe` to releases and keep visiting us for new versions and updates.
 * You can [open an issue - file a bug report or a feature request here](https://github.com/scramjetorg/transform-hub/issues/new/choose)

 ## License and contributions